 Finland and the other Scandinavian countries are renowned for long dark winters, but it doesn't mean you need to stay indoors.

-How do you think you would manage if you had to live for three months if near complete darkness?
+How do you think you would manage if you had to live for three months in near complete darkness?
 Do you think it would affect your mood?
 Do you think you'd sleep a lot more?
 Perhaps you might get a little depressed?

 Science tells us that there is a measurable rise in mental health problems in the north of Finland during winter.
 But let's start at the beginning.

 The top of Finland is located in the Arctic Circle which also encompasses the Arctic, parts of Russia, Norway, Sweden, Greenland and the far northern parts of Alaska and Canada.
-The Arctic Circle marks the southern extremity of the polar day (24-hour sunlit day, often referred to as the "midnight sun") and polar night (24-hour sunless night).
+The Arctic Circle marks the southern extremity of the polar day (24-hour sunlit day, often referred to as the midnight sun) and polar night (24-hour sunless night).